Drifter-Supremo/mindful-inkwell-journal/memory-bank/search-feature.md

 - The search bar is responsive and works on all screen sizes
 - Search results are positioned to avoid UI conflicts

+## Mobile Responsiveness
+- On mobile devices, the search bar expands to an appropriate width to avoid UI conflicts
+- When the search bar is expanded on mobile, the Gorlea logo is temporarily hidden to prevent overlap
+- The search icon maintains consistent positioning when the search bar is closed
+- The search bar can be closed by clicking outside of it, providing a more intuitive user experience

+## Implementation Details
+- Uses a click-outside detection mechanism to close the search when clicking elsewhere on the page
+- Responsive design adjusts the search bar width based on screen size
+- Handles proper animation sequencing to ensure smooth transitions
+- Uses CSS transitions for the logo visibility to provide a smooth experience
+- Maintains proper z-index layering to ensure search results appear above other content

-## Current Issues
+## Current Status
-- **Search Results Not Appearing**: When typing in the search bar, results are not being displayed even though the search functionality is implemented
+- Search functionality is fully implemented and working
+- Results appear in real-time as the user types
-- The search bar positioning and animation are working correctly
+- The search bar expands and collapses with smooth animations
-- The issue is likely related to the search context not properly filtering or displaying results

-## Next Steps
-1. Debug the search results not appearing when typing in the search bar
-2. Verify that the SearchContext is properly connected to the components
-3. Check that the search filtering logic is working correctly
-4. Ensure search results are being passed to the SearchResults component
-5. Test with sample data to confirm the search functionality works end-to-end
+- Mobile view properly handles UI element positioning to prevent overlaps
+- Search can be closed by clicking the X button, pressing Escape, or clicking outside the search area